 If you are known to require IV antibiotics, you may also be asked to give birth in a hospital setting as it may not be possible to administer the antibiotics at home, or in some midwife-led units.

 It is also likely that your baby may need additional monitoring after birth.
 This will include checking their heart rate, temperature, breathing and feeding.
 The exact amount of time that additional monitoring is required is dependent on whether antibiotics were administered at least 4 hours before giving birth.
 Extra monitoring can be essential in ensuring any early symptoms of an infection are picked up, without this a claim for GBS is likely if harm then arises.

 The vast majority of Group B Strep infections occur in the first week of a baby’s life.
 However, late-onset infection can occur when a baby is between 7 days and 3 months old.
 Unfortunately, the administration of antibiotics during labour cannot prevent a late-onset infection and therefore an awareness of the symptoms as well as a rapid diagnosis are essential.
 Without a rapid diagnosis, a baby can deteriorate quickly and where negligence has occurred, a Group B Strep claim may arise.

 Symptoms associated with Group B Strep are:

-As specialist Group B Strep compensation lawyers, Blackwater Law understand the importance of your claim.
-Our medical negligence solicitors have extensive experience in advising clients in relation to a wide ranging of birthing and maternity incidents sustained by mothers and children during pregnancy, or post labour.
+As specialist Group B Strep compensation lawyers, Blackwater Law understands the importance of your claim.
+Our medical negligence solicitors have extensive experience in advising clients concerning a wide range of birthing and maternity incidents sustained by mothers and children during pregnancy, or post labour.

 Our team is accredited as one of the leading teams of medical negligence lawyers in the South East, by the Legal 500, a ranking of the UK’s top law firms.